 Frequently Asked Questions

-What are the eligibility requirements to become a notary in Florida?
+What are the eligibility requirements for becoming a notary in Florida?

 To become a notary in Florida, candidates must be at least 18 years old, legal residents of the state, and undergo a background check to verify their suitability.
 This process involves screening for felonies or disqualifying offenses to ensure public trust.
 These requirements help maintain the integrity of notarial services by ensuring that only individuals of good character are appointed.